A closer look at the biggest achievements of Jerry West. Awards, milestones, and records that define success.

 In 2015, Jerry West won an NBA title as a consultant with the Golden State Warriors.

-In 2015, as a member of Golden State's front office, Jerry West won the title when the Warriors won the championship.
+In 2015, as part of Golden State's front office, the Warriors won their NBA championship.

-In 2015, the Golden State Warriors won their first championship in 40 years, marking the seventh championship for West as an executive.
+In 2015, the Warriors won their first championship in 40 years, marking the seventh championship earned by West as a team executive.

 In 2017, Jerry West won another NBA title as a consultant with the Golden State Warriors.

-In 2017, as a member of Golden State's front office, Jerry West won the title when the Warriors won the championship.
+In 2017, as part of Golden State's front office, the Warriors won their NBA championship.

-In 2022, The Athletic ranked Jerry West as the 14th greatest player in NBA history to commemorate the NBA's 75th Anniversary.
+In 2022, to commemorate the NBA's 75th Anniversary, The Athletic ranked Jerry West as the 14th greatest player in NBA history.

 In 2024, Jerry West was elected to the Basketball Hall of Fame as a contributor, honoring his tenure as a general manager and consultant.